lwang94/sem_size_analysis/README.md

 ```
 Running on http://127.0.0.1:8050/ (Press CTRL+C to quit)
 ```
-Simply copy and paste the http server id into a local browser and press Enter.
+Simply copy and paste the http address into a local browser and press Enter.

 ### To run tests
 With coverage: